 - STANDARDS FOR “MEETS EXPECTATIONS” REVIEW

 Standards for Associate Professor

-For Associate Professors to receive a “meets expectations” they need to perform at an acceptable level as defined in their Statement of Mutual Expectations.
+For Associate Professors to receive a “meets expectations” they need to perform at an acceptable level as defined in their Statement of Faculty Responsibility (SFR).

 Standards for Professor

-For Professors to receive a “meets expectations” they need to perform at an acceptable level as defined in their Statement of Mutual Expectations.
+For Professors to receive a “meets expectations” they need to perform at an acceptable level as defined in their Statement of Faculty Responsibility.

 - STANDARDS FOR EXCEEDING EXPECTATIONS